stassa/thelma/README.md

 This is a general definition of the a^nb^n grammar that covers all strings in the language and no strings outside the language, for arbitrary n.

-See [Context Free Grammars] for an explanation of how a definition of a^nb^n like the one learned by Thelma works.
+In the learned hypothesis the predicate `'S_1'/2` is _invented_.
+Although it is not given in the background knowledge, it is necessary to complete the learning process.
+It is reconstructed from existing background knowledge and metarules, during learning.
+Note also that `'S_1'/2` is mutually recursive with `'S'/2`.

 The grammar learned by Thelma is a Prolog program and so it can be run both as a recogniser and a generator.
+See [Context Free Grammars] for an explanation of how a Definite Claus Grammar definition of a^nb^n like the one learned by Thelma works.

 #### Run as a generator